2. Parties and definition

 You also have the right to lodge your Complaint before the courts where we have an establishment or where you have your habitual residence.

-If you feel that your rights are not being respected, please do get directly in touch with us (see contact details below) or to Datatilsynet (firstname.lastname@example.org).
+If you believe that your rights are not being respected, please contact us (see contact information below) or the Norwegian Data Protection Authority (email@example.com).

 We may update this policy from time to time as our business changes or legal requirements change.
 If we make any significant changes to this policy, we will post a notice on our website when the changes go into effect, and where appropriate, communicate directly with you concerning the change.